MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-single-region-with-secure-virtual-wan-without-globalreach.md

 This section focuses only on connectivity from an Azure Virtual Network perspective.
 As depicted in the diagram, the Virtual Network has a Virtual Network peering directly to the hub.

 The diagram illustrates how all Azure native resources in the Virtual Network learn routes under their "Effective Routes".
 A Secure Hub with Routing Intent enabled always sends the default RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to peered Virtual Networks.
-Virtual Machines on the Virtual Networks don't learn specific routes from any network.
+Azure native resources in the Virtual Network don't learn specific routes from outside of their Virtual Network.
 With Routing Intent enabled, all resources in the Virtual Network currently possess the default RFC 1918 address and use the hub firewall as the next hop.
 All traffic ingressing and egressing the Virtual Networks will always transit the Hub Firewall.
 For more information, see the traffic flow section for more detailed information.

 The diagram illustrates traffic flows from an Azure Virtual Network perspective.